em-cd/safety-net/README.md

 Demo.init()
 ```

 This should initialise a demo with several ships.
+You will see log messages in the terminal.
 To simulate a failure, run:

 ```elixir
 Demo.stop(:A)
 ```

+### Adding ships

-You can also add a new ship with:
+You can add a new ship with:

 ```elixir
 Demo.add_ship(:ship_id, [:ship_2, :ship_3])